mykwillis/android-mediaroutebutton-test/README.md

 related functionality to be tested with Robolectric, by dynamically loading the button instead of including in the layout.)

-It fails with this exception when trying to run the Robolectric test:
+Prior to robolectric 4.0, this project would fail with this exception when trying to run the Robolectric test:

 android.view.InflateException: XML file build/intermediates/res/merged/debug/layout/activity_main.xml line #-1 (sorry, not yet implemented): XML file build/intermediates/res/merged/debug/layout/activity_main.xml line #-1 (sorry, not yet implemented): Error inflating class android.support.v7.app.MediaRouteButton